rubendgpedrosa/Poliswag/README.md

 # Poliswag

-Poliswag is a Python Discord Bot that integrates the [Pokémon Scanner](https://pogoleiria.pt) made available by [PoGoLeiria](https://discord.gg/pASCYbp).
+Poliswag is a Python Discord Bot that integrates a [Pokémon Scanner](https://pogoleiria.pt) made available by [PoGoLeiria](https://discord.gg/pASCYbp).

 This bot integrates with those services and manages them, it also prepares data for the [PoGoLeiria](https://github.com/rubendgpedrosa/PoGoLeiria) React Native Mobile App.